artifacthealth/baseline/README.md

 });
 ```

-Baseline will automatically determine if the test should be execute as a synchronous or asynchronous test based on the
+Baseline will automatically determine if the test should execute as a synchronous or asynchronous test based on the
 absence or presence of the callback in the test function.
 Also note that the callback accepts an `Error` object as a
 parameter.

+Note that executing synchronous code using an asynchronous style test (using a callback) may result in a stack-overflow
+error.

 <a name="hooks" />